-Pushing even further, I might hear, “I don’t understand why he/she is not as excited as I am.
+Pushing even further, I have even heard something like, “I don’t understand why he/she is not as excited as I am.
 We agreed this was what God had for us.”

-Many times, when the leader is honest, the transition hasn’t gone as well for the spouse as for the pastor.
+Many times, when the leader is honest, the transition hasn’t gone as well for the spouse as it did for the pastor/leader.
 It will likely come in time – if given time – but for now, the spouse is simply not as excited about the change in positions as the one who made the change in career is.

 Why is this?

-I like to encourage pastors and other leader to remember their spouse’s emotions in the process of transition.
-The person who moved to a new opportunity has found their center of gravity and purpose.
+Well, consider it from the spouse’s position.
+(This is always a good practice in any relationship issue.)
+The pastor/leader who moved to a new opportunity came with their center of gravity and purpose defined.
+You know what you are going to be doing with your time and energy.
 Most likely the spouse will feel a sense of loss and have to look for theirs.
-It takes time.
+That takes time.

-Often a new pastor, for example, comes home at the end of a long day and has something exciting to share every time.
-Things are moving, changing, challenging them daily.
-Even on days things aren’t going well – they have drama in their day they can’t wait to share.
+Often a new pastor, for example, comes home at the end of a long day and has something exciting to share about the day.
+Whether the day is good or bad things are moving, changing, and challenging them daily.
+So, even on days things aren’t going well they have drama in their day they can’t wait to share.

-Many times, right now, the spouse has days which look the same.
+Many times, right now, the spouse has days which basically look the same.

 Or worse, “My life has meaning.
 Your life has none.”

 You moved forward in your career and passions.
-Many times hers took a step backward.
-Or, at least, seem to have for now.
+Many times the spouse may have taken a step backward.
+Or, at least, seems to have for now.
 This will change in time, and the spouse probably knows this intellectually, but emotionally they feel a sense of loss which will take time to replace with a sense of purpose equal to yours.

 The key is to remember your spouse is an individual person, with individual needs for a sense of purpose and accomplishment.
 Failure to acknowledge this and be sensitive to it is not only unfair it can damage the relationship and slow the process of acclimating in the transition.